 Long-Term Capital Gains and Dividends

-The tax rates on capital gains and dividends remain the same at 0, 15 and 20 percent, depending on your specific tax bracket.
+The tax rates on capital gains and dividends remain the same at 0, 15 and 20 percent, depending on your tax bracket.

 Charitable Contributions of Appreciated Property

 The limitation on charitable gifts of long-term appreciated property to public charities will remain at 30 percent of your adjusted gross income.
 You can still carry over any excess for up to five additional years.

 What Does This Mean for Me?

 As you get older, tax season can get more complicated because you’re accumulating more assets as well as potential deductions.
 Make the next tax season easier on yourself by following these four tips.

 - Know what you can deduct.
 Deduct cash, property and stock donations made to a charitable organization such as Wayne State University, if you itemize your taxes.
 You cannot deduct the value of any time or services spent on charitable work, but you can deduct mileage and vehicle expenses if used for charitable purposes.

 - Get proper documentation.
 For cash contributions of any amount, be sure to have a bank record or written acknowledgment of your contribution from the charitable organization.
 (For any single contribution worth $250 or more, you must obtain a written acknowledgment from the charitable organization.
 For property valued at more than $5,000, you must have a qualified appraisal.)